ittner/newslinkrss/README.md

 necessary to express all required rules.

+### Renaming tags

+Sometimes we need to replace all occurrences of a HTML tag by another one while preserving all attributes and structure; this is exceptionally common when facing sites "infected" by Google AMP and exceptionally rare for anything else.
+Option `--body-rename-tag` (shortcut: `-N`) exists for this exact reason; assuming that we want to replace all instances of tag `amp-img` by `img`, we can just do a `-N amp-img img`.

 ### Handling request language options

 Some sites change their rendering, response language, **date formats**, etc.